 French Strawberry Tart FAQs & Tips

-This tart may look fancy, but each step is simple when you know the key points.
+This tart may look elegant, but each step is straightforward once you understand the key techniques.
 Here are a few helpful tips and answers to common questions to ensure your first tart turns out beautifully.

 Is this crust recipe different from usual?

-Yes!
+Yes.
 This tart crust is slightly different from our classic versions.
-You can use your usual crust if you’d like, but I highly recommend trying this one inspired by Cyril Lignac.
-A touch of cornstarch makes the crust lighter and crispier, pairing perfectly with the pastry cream and strawberries for a fresh, clean bite.
+You can use your usual crust if you prefer, but I highly recommend trying this one inspired by Cyril Lignac.
+A touch of cornstarch makes the crust lighter and crispier, pairing beautifully with the pastry cream and fresh strawberries.

 What if I don’t have pie weights?

-Blind baking is easy, even without special weights.
-Just use uncooked rice, beans, or granulated sugar — they work just as well.
-Let them cool and store dry for next time; they’re reusable and waste-free.
+Blind baking works perfectly without special weights.
+Simply use uncooked rice, dried beans, or granulated sugar — they work just as well.
+Let them cool completely and store in a dry container for future use; they’re reusable.

 Why use whole eggs for pastry cream?